 There are at present two prescription tablet treatments available to help smokers quit.

-Both are taken as part of a wider cessation programme including motivational support.
+Both are taken as part of a wider smoking cessation programme including motivational support.

 The two medicines have the same desired end-result in common, however they aren’t the same.